Parents & Educators

 What other Kids of Courage resources are available?

 - Children learn about real-life Christian heroes who withstood persecution.
 Each DVD includes and animated 30-minute feature, a full-length documentary, and English and Spanish tracks.
-Topics include Richard Wurmbrand, John Bunyan, Jim Elliot, William Tyndale, Gladys Aylward, Eric Liddell, Perpetua, William Booth, Amy Carmichael, and Samuel Morris.
+Topics include Richard Wurmbrand, John Bunyan, Jim Elliot, William Tyndale, Gladys Aylward, Eric Liddell, Perpetua, William Booth, Amy Carmichael, Samuel Morris, Augustine and Corrie ten Boom.
 You can see short clips of selected Torchlighters DVDs in the video section of this site.
 For more information about the DVDs, visit VOMBooks.com.

 - Hardcover Picture Books